 Yes, you can.
 Colleges in Ireland judge students purely based on past academic performances and IELTS.
 Some of the best colleges to pursue an MBA are:

-As study in Ireland consultants, we offer honest reliable information to push students towards their MBA dreams
+As a study in Ireland consultants, we offer honest reliable information to push students towards their dreams abroad study dream.

 We offer the following services to pursue MBA in Ireland for Indian students: